ambrosus/sdk-java/README.md

 ### [Event](sdk/src/main/java/com/ambrosus/sdk/Event.java)

-Events are registries of any change of state that has occurred to an Asset; the temperature, humidity, location, acceleration, quality check, etc. When registered in AMB-NET, an event will always contain the following array of JSON objects:
+Events are registries of any change of state that has occurred to an Asset.
+E.g. measured temperature, noted big acceleration or changing pallets.
+Every `Event` has an array of JSON objects with information what actually happened.

-* WHAT (relating to the AMB-ID of the Asset in Question)
-* WHERE (the location of where the Event was taken from based upon latitude or longitude coordinates or GLN).
-* WHO (the device, application, or user that created the Event in question).
-* WHEN (a timestamp of the Event indicating when it was originally created).
-* WHY (indicating the business procedure and its purpose).

 Each item in this array is an object of a some type identified by a string constant.
 You can get types of all available data objects with `Event.getDataTypes()` method.
 You can use `Event.getDataObject(String type)` to retrieve an object of a certain type.

 ### Private Key